justinminlee/BlockChain-etl-pipeline/README.md

 ## Future Enhancements
 <li><strong>Automated Scheduling</strong>: Integrate with tools like Apache Airflow to schedule regular ETL runs.
 <li><strong>Data Validation</strong>: Implement data validation frameworks such as Great Expectations to ensure data quality.
-<li><strong>Scalability</strong>: Optimize the ETL process to handle larger datasets and improve performance.
+<li><strong>Scalability</strong>: Optimise the ETL process to handle larger datasets and improve performance.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure that your code adheres to the project's coding standards and includes appropriate tests.